-There are reports of different variations of this scheme (like my AOL billing e-mail), which is known as “vishing”.
+There are reports of different variations of this scheme (like my AOL billing email), known as “vishing.”
 These attacks against financial institutions, businesses and consumers continue to rise at an alarming rate, according to the FBI.

-The e-mails are intended to appear from real government agencies, and they address the user directly by name with other personal information often contained in the e-mail as well.
+The emails are intended to appear from real government agencies, and they address the user directly by name with other personal information often contained in the email as well.
 The FBI states that consistent with past history, the scam is likely an effort to secure personal information.
-According to the FBI, the nature of these scams is to create a false sense of urgency for the user in hope that they will provide the crooks with a response via a simple click on a hyperlink, opening an attachment, or by initiating a telephone call.
+According to the FBI, the nature of these scams is to create a false sense of urgency for the user in hope that they will provide the scammers with a response via a simple click on a hyperlink, opening an attachment, or by initiating a telephone call.

 If you have a question concerning your account or credit/debit card, you should contact your bank, using a telephone number from your statement or a telephone book.